 The “zombie sites” work on both desktop and mobile devices.
 On mobile devices, the site attempts to pull users away to the App Store.

 Monkey Frog Media is the parent site and home to a number of sites that all commit the same type of ad fraud.
-It claims to be a site dedicated to three topics — food, parenting, and technology — but it’s a front to commit ad fraud.
+It claims to be a site dedicated to three topics — food, parenting, and technology — but it appears to be a front to commit ad fraud.
 The sites under Monkey Frog Media’s umbrella include:

 The cumulative effect of a hijacked web browser can be devastating for advertisers.
 In our analysis of MomTaxi.com, using the Chrome browser, after just 10 minutes, nearly 100 ad impressions will be served to a single “user.”
 All of this data shows just one user session within a single browser.